keyboard-magpie/minimal-fpc-i2c-pcb/README.md

 # production
 Please note there is a small error in the cpl file for the ffc connector that comes from the footprint for it.
 JLC should correct its placement for you.

-Connector used is this one from LCSC: https://lcsc.com/product-detail/FFC-FPC-Connectors_SHENZHEN-ATOM-TECH-FPC05012-09200_C479750.html (I am looking for a digikey equivalent)
+Connector used is this one from LCSC: https://lcsc.com/product-detail/FFC-FPC-Connectors_SHENZHEN-ATOM-TECH-FPC05012-09200_C479750.html

+A digikey part suggested by u/idyllic on discord is Hirose  FH12-12S-0.5SH(55) https://www.digikey.co.uk/en/products/detail/hirose-electric-co-ltd/FH12-12S-0.5SH-55/1110374 which looks to have a footprint that is very close the the LCSC part above and should be compatible.